yard

 Herbs on a windowsill, like potted basil or vigorous mint pots, exhaust nutrients faster because you harvest them.
 Plan smaller, more frequent feedings from early spring until the plants get woody.

 Seedlings under lights follow their own calendar.
-Start feeding at quarter strength once true leaves appear, then step up as you harden them off using a gradual outdoor routine.
+Start feeding at quarter strength once true leaves appear, then step up as you move them gradually toward outdoor conditions.

 Matching fertilizer timing to real growth, not the calendar, keeps roots safe and foliage thick.